HelloElwin/HerKules-Localization-ML/README.md

 # HerKules-Localization-ML
-The ML based localization mathod for RoboMaster-AI.
+The ML-based localization method for RoboMaster-AI.